Students Must be enrolled in a minimum of six (6) or more credits in order to process Federal Loans

 Direct Stafford Loan (Subsidized)

-Subsidized Stafford Loans are available for traditional undergraduate and IDEAL students with financial need.
-The interest rate is fixed at 4.66%.
-Repayment begins 6 months after the student ceases to be at least half-time.
+Subsidized Stafford Loans are available for traditional undergraduate and School of Professional Studies students with financial need.
+Repayment begins 6 months after the student ceases to be enrolled at least half-time.
 The government pays the interest on the Subsidized Stafford loan during in-school periods and during the 6-month grace period.

 Direct Stafford Loan (Unsubsidized)

-Unsubsidized Stafford Loans are available for traditional undergraduate and IDEAL students.
-The interest rate is fixed at 4.66%.
-Repayment begins 6 months after the student ceases to be at least half-time.
+Unsubsidized Stafford Loans are available for traditional undergraduate and School of Professional Studies students.
+Repayment begins 6 months after the student ceases to be enrolled at least half-time.
 Interest on the Unsubsidized Stafford Loan accrues from the day the loan is disbursed.
 Students may pay interest as they go, or capitalize their interest payments.

 Direct Parent PLUS Loans for Undergraduate Students